The most important factor in your training is probably not what you think!

 Frequency: The optimal frequency for cardio training depends on your goals and how your body recovers from the type of cardio that you’re doing.
 For overall wellness, anyone would benefit from at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity exercise per week, spread over 3-5 days.
 I’ll add here that walking is the most underrated form of exercise going around.

 What does a week of cardio training look like?
 You could do 30 minutes of moderate-intensity cardio, such as brisk walking or cycling, on 5 days a week.
-Alternatively, you can do 20 minutes of vigorous-intensity cardio, like running or high-intensity interval training (HIIT), on 3 days a week, complimented by walking of the of days.
+Alternatively, you can do 20 minutes of vigorous-intensity cardio, like running or high-intensity interval training (HIIT), on 3 days a week, complimented by walking of the other days.
 It's important to find a balance that suits your schedule and helps you meet your fitness goals.
 Remember, it has to be sustainable and achievable.

 Things To Consider